- SAP proposes that HANA has advantages in performance versus all other databases with a database that runs 100,000 times faster than any other.

 The Result of the “Take the Queen” Sales Strategy

-This strategy has been enormously successful, even after most vendors have come very close to SAP’s integration with their adapters.
-Only the ERP system is “fully integrated” in that all of the modules run off of the same database, all other SAP applications are connected through adapters, and many SAP acquired applications have worse adapters than non-SAP applications.
+This strategy has been enormously successful, even after most vendors have come close to SAP’s integration with their adapters.
+Only the ERP system is “fully integrated.”
+All of the modules run off the same database, all other SAP applications are connected through adapters, and many SAP acquired applications have worse adapters than non-SAP applications.

 Using Control of the Application Layer to Push into the Database Layer